 Tiered Access Models

 We believe in tiered access, however we have no confidence that the Government Advisory Committee (GAC) will be able to come up with a tiered access model that has the required rigour and supports search for specific, authorized investigations, in the time available.
-We also want to warn against this model becoming a permanent fixture.
+This is a very difficult task.
 While we are in favour of tiered access, we believe the mechanism has to be developed by the community, and it should be based on established standards.
 You mention that it will be developed in full transparency, but that is not the same as full participation.
-We are a vital part of the multistakeholder process, because we represent the end-user.
+We are a vital part of the multi-stakeholder process, because we represent the end-user.
 The GAC has demonstrated time and time again a preference for representing the criminal justice system and law enforcement agencies.
 We recognize the argument, of course, that citizens need protection from criminal behaviour too, but citizen rights are very often in tension with the criminal justice system.

 We support the GAC taking on the role of identifying legitimate law enforcement agencies, and developing single point of contact approaches for those law enforcement agencies.
 However, we do not believe they are nimble or sufficiently versed in community needs to develop accreditation standards for other organizations.
 The GAC has frequently complained about the speed of policy development in the GNSO because they have difficulty devoting the time to follow the activities of the Policy Development Process Working Groups; we cannot imagine how it could cope with the difficult task of determining who should get access, and for what data.
 If the notion is to hand the whole process development over to law enforcement via the GAC’s Public Safety Working Group, we strongly object.
 The GAC’s Public Safety Working Group has not included data protection authorities or experts among its members.
 It operates in secret.
-Given the constant tension that exists between law enforcement agencies and human rights advocates, including government-appointed officials tasked with the responsibility to protect citizens’ rights, such as data protection authorities and the judiciary, it is completely unacceptable to rely on the GAC to do this task.
+Given the constant tension that exists between law enforcement agencies and human rights advocates, including government-appointed officials tasked with the responsibility to protect citizens’ rights, such as data protection authorities and the judiciary, it is completely unacceptable to rely on the GAC or the Public Safety Working Group to do this task.

+While we wait for a proper multi-stakeholder process to emerge and start work on tiered access, we need to go back to Model 3 in your previous proposals.
+Contracted parties cannot be put at risk by forcing them to provide unaccountable access to personal data.

 We would also like to note our objection to the so-called “layered access” approach, if, (as we hear it is being interpreted at the moment), that means that once an organization or individual is accredited, they get access to all data elements within a certain layer of data.
 This is not compliant with data protection law.